-All the member servers in the cluster are in Group Replication's determine the cluster's status.
-If this is the primary cluster, the
+All the member servers in the cluster are in Group Replication's ERROR state.

-ERROR state.
 A cluster in this situation cannot function as part of the InnoDB ClusterSet deployment.
-To bring a cluster in this state up to OK status, see Section 8.9, "InnoDB ClusterSet Repair and Rejoin".
+To bring a cluster in this state up to OK status, see Section 8.10, "InnoDB ClusterSet Repair and Rejoin".